uQr/cordova-docs/tutorial-gulp/gulp-ci.md

     cordova = require('cordova');
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is important to note that there are a number of considerations to bear in mind when trying to create a complete automated build script particularly in a team / CI environment that are covered broadly [in this tutorial](http://go.microsoft.com/fwlink/?LinkID=533743).
+It is important to note that there are a number of considerations to bear in mind when trying to create a complete automated build script that are covered broadly [in this tutorial](http://go.microsoft.com/fwlink/?LinkID=533743).
 Rather than focusing on these details, we’ll go over how to use Gulp to build a number of different platforms at once using a fairly simple helper node module.
 You can find the module along with a sample gulpfile.js and package.json in [this Git repo](http://go.microsoft.com/fwlink/?LinkID=533736).

 ##The taco-team-build Node Module
 The [taco-team-build](http://go.microsoft.com/fwlink/?LinkID=533736) node module is designed to help alleviate [common problems](http://go.microsoft.com/fwlink/?LinkID=533743) when building Cordova projects from the command line particularly in a team or CI environment.
 It can be used with any number of build systems including Jake, Grunt, and Gulp or even a command line tool.
 Here we will focus on how to set it up and use it with Gulp.
 You can see documentation on the module’s methods in [the Git repo](http://go.microsoft.com/fwlink/?LinkID=533736).

 The easiest way to get started is to simply place the contents of the “samples/gulp” folder in the Git repo to the root of your project.
-Otherwise you can you should do the following:
+Otherwise you can you should follow these steps:

 1. Add a package.json to the root of your project with at least the following
     contents: